baselhusam/EmotionLens/README.md

 2. Emotion Recognition: Detected faces are analyzed to recognize and categorize emotions.

-3. Object Detection: The YOLO model identifies objects within the classroom to provide context for emotional states.
+3. Object Detection: The YOLO model identifies objects to provide context for emotional states.

-4. Tracker: Integrates and processes data from all models to deliver real-time insights.

 ## Configuration
 The `config.py` file allows customization of various parameters to tailor the system to specific requirements.
 Below is an overview of the configurable parameters: